 3. Financial strain

-Because drug tolerance and dependence require continuous use and increment in drug dosage, drug abusers may need to spend more money acquiring these drugs as it gradually becomes a lifestyle.
+Because dependence requires continuous use and increases in drug dosage, drug abusers may need to spend more money acquiring these drugs as it gradually becomes a lifestyle.
 This can place a significant financial burden on individuals and their families and lead to financial instability, debt, and the neglect of other financial responsibilities.

 4. Legal and social consequences